2514millerj/ticket-to-ride/README.md

 TicketToRide
 ============

-How to run: python AIGame.py --num_ai 2 --num_human 0 --ai_strategies tickets
+How to run: python AIGame.py --num_ai 2 --num_human 0 --ai_strategies tickets,route

 Current AI Supported:
 - ticket focused ==> AI will work to complete tickets and draw new ones when finished
+- route focused ==> AI completes available routes with the heaviest weights assigned to them
+- random ==> AI lays down trains as soon as possible and selects cards randomly from the deck

 ================================================================
 Python simulation of the original Ticket To Ride board game.